bayfrontmedia/bones/_docs/helpers.md

 **Description:**

-Does container have an instance with ID.
+Does container have an instance with ID or alias.

 **Parameters:**